The federal government faces ‘wicked problems.’ It needs more expertise, a new report says.

 A recent Government Accountability Office report similarly said that what the government calls “skills gaps” underlie most of the government’s programs that are at high risk of waste and mismanagement.

-NAPA, an association of former officials and other experts on government, did the study under a 2019 law that temporarily blocked the Trump administration plan.
+The NAPA, an association of former officials and other experts on government, did the study under a 2019 law that temporarily blocked the Trump administration plan.
 While the report reviewed the OPM in general, it delved into many of the issues involved in that proposal.

-The Trump administration had argued, for example, that the GSA is better positioned to handle needed improvements to OPM’s information technology that maintains records on federal employees and that underlies their retirement, insurance and other benefit programs.
+The Trump administration had argued, for example, that the GSA is better positioned to handle needed improvements to the OPM’s information technology that maintains records on federal employees and that underlies their retirement, insurance and other benefit programs.
 Those weaknesses were blamed for computer hacks in 2014-2015 resulting in the theft of personal information on some 21 million current and former federal employees, among others.

-But the report said that while experts agree that the OPM’s technology is “outdated,” it said that the GSA lacks expertise in administering benefits and that the merger “would have posed significant IT risks” to that agency.
+But the report said while experts agree that the OPM’s technology is “outdated,” the GSA lacks expertise in administering benefits and that the merger “would have posed significant IT risks” to that agency.

 The report “clearly and definitively rejects the Trump administration’s half-baked plan to abolish the Office of Personnel Management.
-It was a plan concocted without any study or analysis, which is why we in Congress stopped it,” said Rep. Gerald E. Connolly (D-Va.), chairman of the House government operations subcommittee who was one of the leading opponents of that plan.
+It was a plan concocted without any study or analysis, which is why we in Congress stopped it,” said Rep. Gerald E. Connolly (D-Va.), chairman of the House government operations subcommittee and one of the leading opponents of that plan.

 “What we want to do is elevate OPM and make it the strategic leader within the government,” Peter Levine, one of the authors, said on the conference call.
 “We think it’s important that the government’s leading agency be able to speak loudly and clearly for the government, that a mix of too many voices undermines the government’s ability to point a clear direction.”